Nikon D750 vs Panasonic GM5

 Studio photographers will appreciate that the Nikon D750 (unlike the GM5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the D750 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D750 and GM5 can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D750 and the Panasonic GM5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.